Remortgage For Debt Consolidation – Updated May 2026

 To use a remortgage to consolidate your debts, you will have to go through an application process.
 With a remortgage, you need a lender that allows capital raising so you can pay off debts at the LTV you’re looking for.
 That’s the tricky part because, naturally, you’ll want a good LTV ratio, as that’s how you know you’re getting a good deal.

 Different lenders have varying opinions on risk levels and the reasons they’ll provide the remortgage.
 Most lenders will offer to remortgage, but they calculate the risk into the LTV they offer.
 For most debt consolidation remortgages, the standard LTV is 80%.
-Specialist lenders though will go to a maximum of 90%.
+Specialist lenders, though, will go up to 90%.

 In addition to the reasons given in your application for a remortgage, which can be many, you’ll also be subject to a credit assessment.
-This is standard for any financial product which includes a search on your credit history and your current credit score, which is then used as an indication of the level of risk you pose.
+This is standard for any financial product and includes a review of your credit history and current credit score, which is then used as an indication of the level of risk you pose.

 It is possible to get a remortgage to pay off existing debts with an adverse credit history.
-Just expect to pay extra due to the perceived increase in the level of risk to the lender.
+Just expect to pay extra due to the perceived increase in risk to the lender.

-Each lender is going to have different criteria they use to assess credit scores.
-Some of the strictest have a policy that only accepts a clean credit history, with others being more relaxed.
+Each lender will have different criteria for assessing credit scores.
+Some of the strictest have a policy that only accepts a clean credit history, while others are more relaxed.

-Also considered as part of the application process is affordability.
-You must be able to prove you’ll be able to afford the monthly repayments.
+Affordability is also considered as part of the application process.
+You must be able to prove you can afford the monthly repayments.
 Lenders mainly check this by lending you 4x your annual household income, with specialist providers raising that to 5x.

 Ask your adviser to calculate this for you and put you with the lender best suited to you, and with the best rates.